What Is Chance Music?

 Acceptance from the Avant-Garde

-John Cage and Morton Feldman, the early pioneers of chance music, were not always accepted by the mainstream classical music community.
+John Cage and Morton Feldman, early pioneers of chance music, faced resistance from the mainstream classical music community.

-Their music was seen as being too experimental and challenging, and it was not until the 1960s when composers like Pierre Boulez and Karlheinz Stockhausen started incorporating aleatoric techniques into their own compositions that chance music began to gain wider acceptance.
+Their music was viewed as too experimental and challenging.
+It wasn’t until the 1960s that composers like Pierre Boulez and Karlheinz Stockhausen started using aleatoric techniques, leading to wider acceptance of chance music.

 Nowadays, chance music is widely studied and performed by both classical and contemporary musicians.
-And while it may never be as mainstream as traditional classical music, it has certainly found a place in the modern music landscape.
+Though it may never be as mainstream as traditional classical music, it has certainly found a place in the modern music landscape.

-But over time, as more and more composers began to explore aleatoric techniques, the genre gained a following within the avant-garde circles and is now widely accepted as an important part of contemporary classical music.
+Over time, more composers started using aleatoric techniques.
+This genre became popular in avant-garde circles and is now a key part of contemporary classical music.

-Contemporary artists like Morton Feldman, George Crumb, Krzysztof Penderecki, Anthony Braxton, and John Cage were among those who used visual performance art with graphic representations of music to express aleatoric music and create their innovative work.
+Contemporary artists like Morton Feldman, George Crumb, Krzysztof Penderecki, Anthony Braxton, and John Cage used visual performance art and graphic representations to express aleatoric music and create innovative work.

-By using chance operations to create their pieces, these artists were able to produce unique and unpredictable results.
-This type of music was and continues to be a challenge for performers and listeners alike, but it is also seen as being one of the most exciting and innovative genres.
+By using chance operations, these artists produced unique and unpredictable results.
+This music remains a challenge for performers and listeners, but it’s also regarded as one of the most exciting and innovative genres.